 We invite you to give your book a rating out of five and write a review to let everyone know what you thought.
-This will also help us build a Teacher’s Book Sorter for 2021!
+Your reviews will contribute to the Top 100 Book Reviews page for other teachers to read.
 Choose the Submit button to add the book to your profile.
-You can also chat about the books you have read on the Blether page.

 Your review will be checked by the Teachers’ Reading Challenge moderation team and it will be removed if inappropriate.
 Please do not break our site rules.